Trade directory · Lansing metro · Michigan

 Do I need permits for HVAC work in Lansing?

-Yes, City of Lansing requires mechanical permits for installations, replacements, and major repairs.
-Permits cost $75-$300 based on system size, with plans required for commercial work over $5,000.
+Yes, Lansing requires mechanical permits for installations, replacements, and major repairs.
+Permits cost $50-200 based on project scope and must be obtained by licensed contractors through the city building department.

 Q/04